ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 # Public Key Infrastructure Policy

-## Legacy information

-**Note:** This document is Legacy IA Policy material.
-It is under review and likely to be withdrawn or substantially revised soon.
-Before using this content for a project, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).

-**Note:** This document might refer to several organisations, information sources, or terms that have been replaced or updated, as follows:

--   CESG \(Communications-Electronics Security Group\), refer to the National Cyber Security Centre \(NCSC\), contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   CINRAS \(Comsec Incident Notification Reporting and Alerting Scheme\), refer to the NCSC, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   ComSO \(Communications Security Officer\), contact the Chief Information Security Officer \(CISO\) \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   **Confidential**, an older information classification marking, refer to [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
--   CPNI \([Centre for the Protection of the National Infrastructure](https://www.cpni.gov.uk/)\), contact the CISO \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   DSO \(Departmental Security Officer\), contact the Chief Security Officer \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   GPG6 \(Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks\), refer to the NCSC, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   IS1 \(HMG Infosec Standard 1 Technical Risk Assessment\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS2 \(HMG Infosec Standard 2 Information Risk Management\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS4 \(HMG Infosec Standard 4 Communications Security and Cryptography\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS6 \(HMG Infosec Standard 6 Protecting Personal Data and Managing Information Risk\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   ITSO \(Information Technology Security Officer\), contact the CISO \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   **Restricted**, an older information classification marking, refer to [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
--   SPF \([Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework)\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security), contact [security@justice.gov.uk](mailto:security@justice.gov.uk).

 ## Introduction

 ### Scope

-Within the Ministry of Justice \(MoJ\), there are a number of requirements for Public Key Infrastructure \(PKI\) services to support confidentiality, integrity and authentication.
+Within the , there are a number of requirements for Public Key Infrastructure \(PKI\) services to support confidentiality, integrity and authentication.
 This document defines the mandatory policy requirements for PKI use.

 The policy contained in this document refers specifically to PKI Services used for the following functions: